agrass/react-native-gps/README.md

 Location.requestWhenInUseAuthorization();
 ```

 This method should be called before anything else.
 It requests location updates while the application is open.
 If the application is in the background, you will not get location updates.
-Either this method or `Location.requestAlwaysAuthorization` (but not both) needs to be called to receive updates.

 ### Location.startUpdatingLocation
 ```javascript